apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ChatGPT transform this input based on the prompt above in the following manner: "A chair on the beach with boats in view offshore, people sitting on the boats."

-To evaluate the differences in performance, the accuracy of the retrieved images was measured.
+To evaluate the difference in performance, the accuracy of the retrieved images was measured.
 The images were annotated with a '0' if the retrieved images were incorrect, '0.5' if they captured the most important information, and '1' if they captured all the information.
 The following settings were evaluated:
 1. Caption only
 2. Unaugmented dialog
 3. Augmented dialog by ChatGPT

-The results for each setting are shown in the table below:
+For each of these settings, 50 textual inputs were given to the model and 3 images were retrieved for each input.
+Those 3 images were taken into account to establish the performance for each run.
+The results are shown in the table below:

 | Input                                      | Accuracy                  |
 | ------------------------------------------ | ------------------------- |